manageacloud/manageacloud-cli/README.rst

  - `Deploy a production server <https://manageacloud.com/article/orchestration/web>`_ at `Manageacloud <https://manageacloud.com/login>`_ (sign up takes 1 minute)
  - Save the previous contents to a file called ``infrastructure.macfile`` and run the command ``mac infrastructure macfile infrastructure.macfile``

+After Manageacloud finishes please allow 1 to 5 minutes for the load balancer to be completely functional in AWS.

 Build status
 ------------